Transport in Birmingham: Underground system

 In the early 1950s, the government planned to protect essential communications by building a series of hardened underground telephone exchanges.
 Construction of the Anchor exchange in Birmingham started in 1953 with a cover story that a new underground rail network was being built.
 Work progressed until 1956 when the public were told the project was no longer economic; instead Birmingham got its underpasses through the city to help relieve congestion.
 An underground exchange and tunnel system 100 ft below Newhall Street had been completed at a cost £4 million.
 The main tunnel runs from Anchor to Midland ATE in Hill Street, from there the tunnel continued under New Street Station and on to the exchange in Essex Street.

-More recently, the Conservative–Lib-Dem alliance running Birmingham City Council proposed an underground system as an alternative to expansion of the Midland Metro.
+More recently, the Conservative–Lib-Dem coalition running Birmingham City Council proposed an underground system as an alternative to expansion of the Midland Metro.
 A£150,000 feasibility study was conducted, looking at the benefits and drawbacks of a state-of-the-art, £3 billion underground system serving the city.
 Upon the outcome of the report, the city council backed plans for a street metro system.